GrimLink/dotfiles/formating/README.md

 }
 ```

-I use the linting mostly via editor plugin.
+_I use the linting mostly via the editor plugin._

 **Source**
 * https://stylelint.io/